Redocly configuration file

 object is a property of the theme

-object and configures features and theming for API documentation generated from OpenAPI definitions.
+object and configures features and theming for API documentation generated from OpenAPI descriptions.

 If you need to apply different theming and functionality to individual APIs, add the theme openapi